Kishan-kr/alpha/frontend/README.md

   - fetching more products excluding the current `done`
   - add to cart `done`
   - size chart `done`
-  - need to update measurement guide image in size chart `IMP`
+  - need to update measurement guide image in size chart [done]

 ### SHOPPING BAG ###
   - shopping bag page: done inc-dec and remove items from bag for all users `done`